Anthropology (ANTH)

 Introduces the historical development, basic concepts, terminology, ethical considerations, theories, and methods of archaeology with an emphasis on North American approaches.

-Attributes: UAA Diversity & Inclusion GER, UAA Natural Sciences GER.
+Attributes: UAA Natural Sciences GER.

 ANTH A211L Archaeology Laboratory 1 Credit